SantosPaulo/linked-list-ts/README.md

 # linked-list-ts
-Funny implementation of linked list just for fun.
+Implementation of linked list in typescript just for fun.

 Start live server:
 ```